Behind The Vines

 The Lost Buoy vineyard is planted with eight acres of Grenache and seven acres of Shiraz vines.
 With an average age of 15 years, the vines’ roots are anchored deep into the Pliocene Hallett Cove Sandstone and Burnham Limestone of the cliff head, bringing an intricate minerality to the wines.
 The elemental growing conditions and shallow soils produce a humble yield of perfectly balanced fruit, on average just 1.5 to 2 tonnes per acre.

-Hand crafted by small batch wine specialist Phil Christiansen at his bespoke McLaren Vale winery, the fruit from the Lost Buoy vines is gently nurtured through the winemaking process and into barrel with minimal intervention, showcasing the uniqueness of the site.
+Hand crafted by local winemaker Mike Brown at his McLaren Vale winery, the fruit from the Lost Buoy vines is gently nurtured through the winemaking process and into barrel with minimal intervention, showcasing the uniqueness of the site.

 Now that the Lost Buoy vineyard has been found again, the vines speak clearly of the ocean they overlook, producing wines with elegance, vitality, crisp maritime acidity and earthy mineral complexity.